Kenmac589/lab-analysis/analysis-notes/index.md

     - So far there is
     - By the looks of it, all of them with perturbation and sinusoidal
         - [X] Perturbation and sinus for egr 10
-            - Noting that for the perturbation, despite overlap, it's during a stimulation, mouse must of stumbled.
+            - Noting that for the perturbation, despite overlap, it's during a stimulation, mouse must have stumbled.
         - [X] Perturbation and sinus for egr 9
             - Added a second perturbation recording under cursors 7 to 8
                 - related export is the first of the perturbation ones